kyma-project/api-gateway/docs/user/apirule-migration/01-84-migrate-oauth2-v1beta1-to-v2.md

 ## Prerequisites

-* You have read [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md), which details all the updates implemented in the new version of APIRule.
+* You have read [Changes Introduced in APIRule `v2`](../custom-resources/apirule/04-70-changes-in-apirule-v2.md), which details the updates implemented in the new version of APIRule.
 If any of these changes affect your setup, you must consider them when migrating to APIRule `v2` and make the necessary adjustments.
 * You have the Istio and API Gateway modules added.
 * You have installed [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and [curl](https://curl.se/).
 * You have a deployed workload exposed by an APIRule in the deprecated `v1beta1` version.
 The APIRule uses the **oauth2_introspection** handler.